 How to Become a Stoic

-Salzgeber dedicates a major portion of his work to teaching the readers how to become practicing Stoics.
+Salzgeber dedicates a major portion of his work to teach the readers how to become practicing Stoics.

 He lists 55 different practices to get you well on your way to making you a happier, healthier and stronger human being.